 What causes hypomania and mania?

-Possible causes include:
+Possible causes of hypomania or mania include:

 - high levels of stress

-- stimulants such as drugs or alcohol
+- using recreational drugs or alcohol